-When a couple does not get pregnant after a year of unprotected sex, fertility treatment will be necessary in order to have a baby.
+When a couple does not manage to get pregnant after a year of unprotected sex, fertility treatment may be necessary to have a baby.

-There are various human assisted reproductin techniques that can be classified into two groups:
+There are various human assisted reproduction techniques that can be classified into two groups:

 - Low-complexity techniques